timmbogner/Farm-Data-Relay-System/FDRS_Gateway2000/README.md

 This is the FDRS Multiprotocol Gateway sketch.
 The device listens for packets over ESP-NOW, UART, LoRa, and/or WiFi, then retransmits the packets over these interfaces using rules defined in the configuration file.

-The most commonly used configuration tells the device to take any packet it receives and output the data over the serial port (UART):
+The most commonly used configuration tells the device to take any ESP-NOW packet it receives and output the data over the serial port (UART):
 ```
 #define UNIT_MAC       0x00
 #define ESPNOWG_ACT    sendSerial();